 What are the new creative and technological territories that remain unexplored?’
 Asks Sónar+D, the Congress dedicated to creative technologies, which runs parallel to Sónar Festival.
-Taking place from June 13–16, the conference will explore the future of creativity through 5 key topics: space exploration, music, audiovisual experiences, the Internet, intelligence featuring talks, interviews, demos, workshops, and presentations from startups and artists.
+From June 13 to 16, the conference will explore the future of creativity through 5 key topics: space exploration, music, audiovisual experiences, the Internet, and intelligence featuring talks, interviews, demos, workshops, and presentations from startups and artists.

 Other highlights of this 2018 edition will include a workshop on how to build nanosatellites, The Glass Room Experience (an installation that shows the dark side of the technology we use day to day) and talks by Susan Rogers (the head of Berklee’s Music Cognition Department and Prince’s former sound engineer) and Mat Dryhurst (a digital artist and blockchain expert).
-The presence of Ryuichi Sakamoto and Alva Noto, in conversation on the Stage+D, will also make this 2018’s memorable.
+The presence of Ryuichi Sakamoto and Alva Noto in conversation on the Stage+D will also make this 2018’s memorable.

-Sónar+D opens its doors on Wednesday 13th June, a full day before the official start of the festival, with a Networking Day exclusively for delegate pass holders with more than 100 activities, 150 speakers, over 5,000 accredited professionals and representatives from around 3,000 companies from 65 countries.
+Sónar+D opens its doors on Wednesday, 13th June, a full day before the official start of the festival, with a Networking Day exclusively for delegate pass holders with more than 100 activities, 150 speakers, over 5,000 accredited professionals and representatives from around 3,000 companies from 65 countries.